 - Levy transfers can only be made against a named apprentice.
 If a bid is successful, ‘approval in principle’ will be granted until the apprentice has been recruited and the learning provider has confirmed eligibility.

 - Applicants will be contacted within 2 weeks of initial application to confirm the outcome of their bid.

 - In the event of successful applications exceeding funds available, a selection assessment exercise will be run to confirm successful bids.

-- For monitoring purposes, receiving employers will also need to commit to notifying Kent County Council on the outcome of the apprenticeship.
+- For monitoring purposes, receiving employers will also need to commit to notifying us of the outcome of the apprenticeship.

 Advice and support